Soyeon-ErinLee/Scraps/README.md

-# Ignorable, but worth keeping
+# Negligible, but worth keeping